jamesdaniels/MoProPro/README.md

 # MoProPro

-Add devices to mobile provisioning profiles from the command-line!
+Add devices to iPhone mobile provisioning profiles from the command-line!

 ## Motivation